How to Encrypt Email in Outlook in 2026: Microsoft 365, S/MIME, and Private Alternatives

 Q: Does Outlook encrypt emails by default?

 A: No, Outlook does not encrypt emails by default.
-You must manually enable S/MIME encryption or use Office 365 Message Encryption.
-For automatic encryption, use a secure email service.
+You must manually enable S/MIME encryption or use Microsoft Purview Message Encryption.
+For automatic encryption-first personal email, use a secure email service.

 Q: Can I use both Outlook and secure email services?